Bake to the roots

 • Deutsch

 1. Add the flour, sugar, salt, cinnamon, nutmeg and allspice to a large bowl and mix until well combined.
-Make a depression in the middle and fill up with the lukewarm milk.
+Make a depression in the middle and fill it up with the lukewarm milk.
 Sprinkle the dry yeast on top and mix with a wooden spoon until well combined.
 Let the yeast milk bubble for about 5 minutes, then add the eggs and butter and knead about 10 minutes until you get a nice smooth dough.
-Cover the bowl and let rise in a warm place for about 1 1/2 – 2 hours until the dough has doubled in size.
+Cover the bowl and let it rise in a warm place for about 1 1/2 – 2 hours until the dough has doubled in size.

-2. When the dough has risen enough, place on a lightly floured surface.
+2. When the dough has risen enough, place it on a lightly floured surface.
 Flatten the dough a bit and sprinkle the dried fruits/berries, chopped nuts, and orange zest on top.
 Fold and knead the topping into the dough, when incorporated well, place in the bowl and let rise another 45-60 minutes.

 3. Divide the dough into 8 equal pieces and shape each piece into a fat, short sausage.
 Place the sausages upright next to each other in a greased loaf tin (about 9×5 inches) – try not to have any fruit/berry pieces on the surface – cover and let rise another 45-60 minutes.

-4. Preheat the oven to 350°F (180°C).
+4. Preheat the oven to 180°C (350°F).
 Mix the flour with oil and gradually add the water to get a thick and smooth paste – it should not be too liquid.
 Fill into a small piping bag and pipe two long lines across the buns and four shorter lines to get a cross on each bun (or sausage end, as I called them before).
-Place in the oven and bake for 30-40 minutes until golden brown.
+Place in the oven and bake for about 30-40 minutes until golden brown.
 Take out of the oven and remove from the baking tin.
 Place on a wire rack.
 While the loaf is still hot, whisk the orange marmalade a bit to soften it up (if it is too thick, add a tiny bit of hot water and mix), then brush the top of the loaf with the marmalade and let cool down.

 1. Das Mehl mit Zucker, Salz, Zimt, Muskatnuss und Piment in einer großen Schüssel vermischen.
 In die Mitte eine Mulde drücken und die lauwarme Milch hineinschütten.
 Die Trockenhefe dazugeben und mit der Milch verrühren.
 Für etwa 5 Minuten blubbern lassen.
 Dann die Eier und die Butter dazugeben und alles in etwa 10 Minuten zu einem glatten Teig verkneten.
 Die Schüssel abdecken und an einem warmen Ort etwa 1 1/2-2 Stunden gehen lassen, bis sich das Volumen in etwa verdoppelt hat.